INFORMATION

 and other qualitative and quantitative measurements

-DRA can assist clients in determining the need for,
+DRA assisted clients in determining the need for,

 characteristics of, and ultimate value of satisfaction